May 10th – May 31st, 2014

-Beginning May 10, Hubert Dobler will present a multimedia installation for Open Source Gallery.
+Hubert Dobler presents “Roundabout,” a multimedia installation for Open Source Gallery.

-Abstraction at the intersection of technology and art, Dobler’s paintings use chaos and masculine machines, such as motorcycles and chainsaws, recording the marks these machines use when allowed to exist outside their traditional use.
+Abstraction at the intersection of technology and art, Dobler’s work uses chaos and masculine tools, such as motorcycles and chainsaws, recording the marks these machines use when allowed to exist outside their traditional use.
+By taking apart and rearranging objects out of context, Dobler examines the emotional and visceral ties that the viewer may experience when machines operate with unrestrained abandon.
+Roaring, bucking and crashing, Dobler’s machines highlight the power and energy trapped inside everyday technology.
+He exposes the raw power and free spirit inherent in engines and motors.

 video still: Super Defence Force vs The Tittanno Beasts Transformation of Omega Redeemer, June 2013